-This solution is structurally similar to the ``discrete breathers'' that arise generically in classical anharmonic lattice models~\cite{Flach1998}, in the sense that its dynamics is dominated by the nonlinear part of the Hamiltonian.
-However, discrete breathers are usually understood to be localized in space and break translation invariance.
-Such breathers are low-energy excitations of the anharmonic chain, with vanishing energy density in the thermodynamic limit.
-In contrast, the solution Eq.~\eqref{eq:DBsol} corresponds to a translation invariant, maximally-packed configuration of discrete breathers, with a non-zero energy density in the thermodynamic limit.
-Furthermore, this energy density is uniquely determined by the driving frequency, and can be viewed as a nonlinear resonance effect that is stabilized by driving and dissipation.

-It for these reasons that we refer to the solution Eq.~\eqref{eq:DBsol} as a ``dissipative breather crystal''.
-To the best of our knowledge, this phenomenon has not been reported before in anharmonic chains, though it is reminiscent of the ``soliton crystals'' that arise in classical nonlinear optical systems~\cite{cole2017soliton} and of nonlinear normal modes that can arise in Fermi-Pasta-Ulam-Tsingou (FPUT) chains without driving and dissipation~\cite{chechin2012,peng2022}.
-The dissipative breather crystal is also distinct from the breather solutions that arise in the discrete nonlinear Schrodinger equation subject to spatially localized (weak) driving and damping~\cite{eckmann2020,wayne2021}.
-Unlike the former solution, which corresponds to a stable, convergent NESS of a strongly driven system, the latter ``damped and driven" breathers are spatially localized solutions that approximate metastable states which decay in the long-time limit.
+In fact, we can improve our ansatz by allowing for a non-zero $k$ as follows~\cite{dharpc}: $a_j \to \alpha e^{i j k^*}$, where $k^* \equiv k^*(\omega_d)$ depends on the driving frequency.
+Using this ansatz, we find \beq a_j = e^{ij k^*} \sqrt{\frac{\omega_d^2 - 1 - 2 \left(1 - \cos(k) \right)}{3}} \, , \eeq which describes a non-chaotic nonlinear wave solution with the same amplitude on each site but with a phase that varies linearly across the chain, resulting in a constant $U(1)$ phase difference between neighboring sites.
+The steady-state current associated with this solution can also be calculated and is given by $j = 2 \alpha^2 \omega_d \sin(k)$, which closely matches the numerically obtained steady-state current.
+We also see numerically that the argument $\mathrm{arg}(a_j)$ in the steady state exhibits a near-constant shift modulo $2 \pi$ as $j \mapsto j+1$, which provides strong further evidence in favour of Eq. \eqref{eq:DBsol2} (see Fig.~\ref{fig:phasediff}).
+This emergent near-conservation of phase differences is strongly reminiscent of the physics of the discrete nonlinear Schr{\"o}dinger equation at low temperature~\cite{Kulkarni_2015,Mendl_2015}.